Nursultan03/auto-irrigation-system/README.md

 💧 Keep the Reservoir Filled

-Check the water bottle regularly.
+Check the water reservouir regularly.

 Running the pump dry may damage it.